Church of St Nicholas, Charlwood: Building and its setting

-St Nicholas's smallest nave and the tower were built 1080 with an addition in c.1280 and a 15th century later medieval building forming most of the remainder.
+St Nicholas's smallest nave and the tower were built 1080 with an addition in c.1280 and a 15th-century later medieval building forming most of the remainder.
 Its parts were re-ordered by architect William Burges from 1857 to 1867.
 The church is a Grade I listed building.

 The original church was a simple two-cell structure consisting of a nave and a squat tower without a crossing.
-The Norman church was enlarged in c.1280 by a new chapel with fine wall-paintings on the south wall.
+The Norman church was enlarged in c.1280 by a new chapel with wall-paintings on the south wall.
 The church was further enlarged by the addition of a chantry chapel dedicated to Richard Saunders who died in 1480.
 In 1550 the chapel was converted into a private pew.

 Burges was commissioned to undertake restoration in 1858, although work did not begin until 1864 and continued until 1867.
-During restoration, a series of 13th century wall paintings were uncovered and Burges undertook their cataloguing and refurbishment.
+During restoration, a series of 13th-century wall paintings were uncovered and Burges undertook their cataloguing and refurbishment.
 Many interior features are intricately carved and old furnishings are featured: its octagonal pulpit is Tudor and the font is pre- Victorian.
 In the west window of the former nave are some fragments of ancient glass, a portion of the figure of a saint, and several other odd pieces, including two words of an inscription.
 Also in the first window of the north wall are two small eyelets containing roses and leaves.
 Patron Richard Sander (who died in 1480) has his initials, winged dragons and his coat of arms of Sander on the fine screen, originally around his chantry chapel.

 The church has a vestry for choir and clergy, and a new church room, known as the Nicholas Room.
 The church has its graveyard adjoining to almost all sides.
 On the land to the north is the Old Rectory, with two ponds, one of which is known as the rectory pond, a small fish pond.
 The Old Rectory was sold in 2022.
 The path up to the church, in the form of a stone causeway, and the lychgate at the entrance are separately Grade II listed.

 The baptism, marriage and death registers date from 1595.

 A 25 point/paragraph survey of architectural features and furnishings with plan was written in the Victoria County History in 1911.

 Parish

 Charlwood is a parish of the Church of England which overlaps its civil parish.
 This area's nearest town is Horley.
 The hamlet of Lowfield Heath was moved into West Sussex in 1974.
-The church is 0.5 mi from most homes. it is almost encircled by a bend in the low-rise built-up road which has many of the oldest homes facing this rectory and church section.
+The church is 0.5 mi from most homes.
+It is almost encircled by a bend in the low-rise built-up road which has many of the oldest homes facing this rectory and church section.
 The village has over 80 listed buildings.